hazelcast/hazelcast/site/docs/api/pipeline.md

 do this, however, it will no longer be the source that determines the watermark.

+#### Issue with Sparse Events

+If the time is extracted from the events, time progresses only when newer events arrive.
+If the events are sparse, the time will effectively stop until a newer event arrives.
+This causes high latency for time-sensitive operations (such as window aggregation).
+The time is also tracked for every source partition separately and if just one partition has sparse events, time progress in the whole job is hindered.

+To overcome this you can either ensure there's a consistent influx of events in every partition, or you can use `withIngestionTimestamps()` which doesn't have this issue because it's based on system clock on the member machines.

 #### Prefer Assigning Timestamps at the Source

-In some source implementations, especially partitioned ones like Kafka, there is a risk of high [event time skew](../concepts/event-time) occurring across partitions as the Jet processor pulls the data from them in batches, in a round-robin fashion.
+In some source implementations, especially partitioned ones like Kafka, there is a risk of high [event time skew](../concepts/event-time) occurring across partitions as the Jet processor pulls the data from them.
 This problem is especially pronounced when Jet recovers from a failure and restarts your job.
 In this case Jet must catch up with all the events that arrived since taking the last snapshot.
 It will receive these events at the maximum system throughput and thus each partition will have a lot of data each time Jet polls it.
 This means that the interleaving of data from different partitions will become much more coarse-grained and there will be sudden jumps in event time at the points of transition from one partition to the next.
-The jumps can easily exceed the configured `allowedLateness` and cause Jet to drop whole swaths of events as late.
+The jumps can easily exceed the configured `allowedLag` and cause Jet to drop whole swaths of events as late.

 In order to mitigate this issue, Jet has special logic in its partitioned source implementations that keeps separate track of the